 Although I generally appreciate when a company can make more complex maintenance tasks easy for the layman user, I have to admit that the process from the home screen to starting a scan may have been a bit too easy.

-Once the scan is completed, you’ll be presented with a tree-style list of all the files and folders that were found, as well as a nice little feature which lets you preview deleted files (or more specifically in this case, deleted pictures), before you decide to recover them.
+Once the scan is completed, you’ll be presented with a tree-style list of all the files and folders that were found, as well as a nice little feature that lets you preview deleted files (or more specifically, in this case, deleted pictures), before you decide to recover them.

 You can also preview text files and the contents of any found .zip archives.
 This is another nice touch that definitely helps to elevate the experience of using Stellar above what you might otherwise find in this space.